bxav/product-analyzer/README.md

-# AI Product Analysis CLI
+# Digital Product Analysis CLI

 ## Overview

-AI Product Analysis CLI is a powerful command-line tool that leverages advanced language models and a sophisticated graph-based approach to provide comprehensive analyses of AI products.
-This tool is designed for researchers, product managers, and AI enthusiasts who want to gain deep insights into various AI products and their potential impacts across different domains.
+Digital Product Analysis CLI is a powerful command-line tool that leverages advanced language models and a sophisticated graph-based approach to provide comprehensive analyses of digital products.
+This tool is designed for researchers, product managers, and technology enthusiasts who want to gain deep insights into various digital products and their potential impacts across different domains.

-This project is inspired by the STORM (Synthesis of Topic Outlines through Retrieval and Multi-perspective) methodology from the LangChain library, adapted for AI product analysis.

 ## Features

-- Generates detailed outlines for AI product analysis
+- Generates detailed outlines for digital product analysis
 - Creates diverse expert personas for multi-perspective analysis
 - Conducts simulated expert interviews using AI
 - Refines analysis outlines based on gathered information
 - Writes comprehensive sections for each aspect of the analysis
 - Produces a final, detailed analysis report in Markdown format
-- Supports analysis of AI products across various domains and use cases
+- Supports analysis of a wide range of digital products across various domains and use cases

 ## Installation

-You can install the AI Product Analysis CLI globally using npm or pnpm:
+You can install the Digital Product Analysis CLI globally using npm or pnpm:

 ```bash
 npm install -g product-analyzer